ymanshur/go-restful/README.md

 ### Testing

+- Firstly, you should create `.env.test` file (see [.env.test.example](.env.test.example) for mandatory *key-value*).

+- If you have not database in you machine, you can use containerized database for testing by run following command.

+    ```bash
+    docker compose -f docker-compose.test.yml --env-file .env.test up -d
+    ```

 - Do functional test using following command

     ```bash
     make test
     ```
-- To show in html mode, use
+    To show in html mode, use

     ```bash
     make test mode=html